cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 [Doing the same for Cockpit itself](https://github.com/cockpit-project/cockpit/pull/15504) was more involved, because packit’s `create-archive` step has limits: it needs to work in a 768 MiB VM and finish within 30 minutes, but for larger projects this is not enough for webpack.
 Instead, [a GitHub workflow builds the tarballs](https://github.com/cockpit-project/cockpit/blob/master/.github/workflows/build-dist.yml) and Packit downloads the pre-built artifacts.
 (We want to do that anyway, as pre-building is useful for speeding up reviews and local development as well.)

 The VM constraints are not an issue for smaller projects like [cockpit-podman](https://github.com/cockpit-project/cockpit-podman).
-The entire webpack build does fit within Packit's limits.
+The entire webpack build does fit within packit's limits.

 It should also not be an issue for most C/Python/etc. projects where `make dist` (or `meson dist`, `./setup.py sdist`, etc.) will usually be quick and lean.